How Does Trauma Impact Decision-Making and Risk-Taking? Tips From a Trauma Therapist

 When you have trauma, people often react in one of two ways: they become super risk-avoidant, seeing danger around every corner, or they swing the other way and live life taking risk after risk, potential consequences be damned.
+Trauma therapy can help you find balance between these extremes.

 Let’s discuss the cautious person’s experience first.
 Imagine you’re at a party, and instead of enjoying the treats, your brain is scanning the room for exits, suspicious of every unfamiliar face.
 That’s trauma’s handiwork; your mind’s alarm system is stuck on high alert, always ready to bolt, even when there’s no actual danger.
 Decisions?
 Oh, they’re not just about what you want, but about what might go wrong.
 Trauma turns every choice into a potential landmine.